microprediction/timemachines/README.md

 # timemachines ([docs](https://microprediction.github.io/timemachines/)) ![simple](https://github.com/microprediction/timemachines/workflows/tests/badge.svg) ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Univariate prediction functions from diverse packages supported in a simple stateless pure function syntax, mosty for benchmarking and selection purposes.
+Univariate prediction functions from diverse packages supported in a simple stateless pure function syntax, mosty for benchmarking and application-specific selection purposes.
 Here `yt` is a vector or scalar, and we want to predict `yt` (or its first coordinate if `yt` is a vector) three steps in advance.

      from timemachines.skaters.somepackage.somevariety import something as f
      for yt in y: